-This 16 week program provides theory and hands-on training for the roofing field- industrial, commercial and residential- and foundational skills in construction carpentry.
+This 16-week program provides theory and hands-on training for the roofing field--industrial, commercial and residential--and foundational skills in construction carpentry.
 The program is designed to give students safety training and an opportunity to strengthen their math and communications skills through academic upgrading if required.
 Students will learn to safely and properly operate equipment found on the construction site.
-They will have opportunities to use roofing materials and supplies and to practise the selection, preparation and installation of roofing materials.
+They will have opportunities to use roofing materials and supplies and to practice the selection, preparation and installation of roofing materials.

 Note re: Admission Requirements

-By successfully completing equivalency testing in English and/or mathematics; or
+- by successfully completing equivalency testing in English and mathematics; or

-Applicants are advised that the ability to work at heights and in various climatic conditions are frequent prerequisites for employment in this field.
-The physical demands of this program reflect industry requirements (e.g. lifting, carrying, climbing. etc.) and require students to be physically fit in order to participate adequately.
+Applicants are advised that the ability to work at heights and in various climactic conditions are frequent prerequisites for employment in this field.
+The physical demands of this program reflect industry requirements (e.g. lifting, carrying, climbing, etc.) and require students to be physically fit in order to participate adequately.

 Prior Learning Assessment and Recognition (PLAR)

 Conestoga recognizes prior learning of skills, knowledge or competencies that have been acquired through employment, formal and informal education, non-formal learning or other life experiences.
 Prior learning must be measurable at the required academic level and meet Conestoga standards of achievement for current courses.
 Challenge exams and portfolio development are the primary methods of assessment.
 Other methods of assessment may be available depending upon the nature of the course objectives.
 Successful completion of the assessment results in an official course credit that will be recorded on the student's Conestoga transcript.
 PLAR cannot be used by registered Conestoga students for the clearance of academic deficiencies, to improve grades or to obtain admission into a program.